mayurrkukreja/react-qlik-template/README.md

 - Calling the Qlik APIs using the Qlik object does not work properly on IE11
 - You have to manually refresh the page every time you make a change to see your changes

-## Contact

-If you've got any questions, please contact me at [josh.asi@waitematadhb.govt.nz.](mailto:josh.asi@waitematadhb.govt.nz?subject=Qlik%20React%20Mashup)

-## License

-This project is licensed under the ISC license, Copyright (c) 2019 Josh Asi.
-For more information see LICENSE.md.